-Chablis is no different, and this way of thinking from the current generation of winemakers has resulted in a dynamic sys-tem of new production techniques and accreditation systems.
+Chablis is no different, and this way of thinking from the current generation of winemakers has resulted in a dynamic system of new production techniques and accreditation systems.
 Winemakers across Chablis and Bourgogne are well repre-sented in grassroots and accreditation initiatives that give ac-creditation based on sustainable practices across the farming and production processes.
-These include HVE (Haute Valeur Environnementale) certification, which is in use across the food and farming industries in France and which takes into account biodiversity conservation, plant protection strate-gy, management of fertiliser use and management of water in vineyards and wineries.
-HVE is rising in popularity with the number of certified producers multiplied by 4 in 2020 from the previous 14% of the region's vineyards are certified year. organic.
+These include HVE (Haute Valeur Environnementale) certification, which is in use across the food and farming industries in France and which takes into account biodiversity conservation, plant protection strategy, management of fertiliser use and management of water in vineyards and wineries.
+HVE is rising in popularity with the number of certified HVE producers having been multiplied by 4 in 2020 from the previous year.
+17% of the region's vineyards are now certified or being certified organic.